This is part 1 of a series of posts about building an Apple-1 reproduction in 2024. See also:

 The Signetics 2519 replacement

 By modern standards, this is an extraordinarily simple chip.
 However, it has only a single source right now (and I think that this has been the case for a very long time).
 With shipping, that single chip would cost me $80.
 I decided that this was “too much”.
-Luckily, someone (P-LAB) has designed a replacement daughter board for the 2519.
-This won’t be original, but it will work, and it doesn’t stop me, should I ever get an original chip, to replace the daughter board with it.
+Luckily, smart people (Natas and Claudio AKA P-LAB) designed a replacement daughter board for the 2519.
+This won’t be original, but it will work, and it doesn’t stop me, should I ever get an original chip, to replace the daughter board with it:

-I ordered 5 of each (SMD and through-hole) PCBs for a grand total of $6 shipped!
+I ordered 5 SMD and 5 through-hole PCBs for a grand total of $6 shipped!

 The reason I had also ordered through-hole boards is that I thought that would be much easier to solder, and I could have switched to the SMD version later.